Decoding the Taste of Tequila: A full breakdown

 Q: What is the best way to taste tequila?

 A: Take a small sip, allowing the tequila to coat your palate.
+Pay attention to the initial taste, the mid-palate, and the finish.
 Swirl it around to release its aromas.
-Pay attention to the initial taste, the mid-palate, and the finish.
 Note the different flavors and sensations.

 Q: Can tequila be used in cocktails?